Sangrur railway station: The railway station

+Proposed Image

 Electrification

 Sangrur railway station tracks electrification was completed in year 2020.
 The electrification of 62 km long stretch of Dhuri–Jakhal on Ludhiana–Jakhal line was completed and trial runs were successfully carried out in July 2020.
 The station is located between Dhuri and Jakhal stations.

 Amenities

 Sangrur railway station has computerized reservation counters, and all basic amenities like drinking water, public toilets, retiring room, sheltered area with adequate seating and an ATM.
 There is one foot overbridge connecting platforms.